Netcracker/qubership-opensearch/docs/public/installation.md

 ```

 For the full list of resource migration parameters, refer to the [Resource Migration](#resource-migration) section.

+### Resource Migration

+The resource migration job is a pre-install/pre-upgrade Helm hook that automatically detects and removes
+OpenSearch 1.x StatefulSets that are incompatible with OpenSearch 2.x.
+This is required when upgrading via
+ArgoCD, because ArgoCD's merge strategy cannot remove extra environment variables (such as `node.master`)
+from existing StatefulSets.
+The job deletes affected StatefulSets with `--cascade=orphan`, which preserves
+running pods while allowing Helm to recreate the StatefulSet with the correct 2.x spec.

+The job iterates over all configured OpenSearch StatefulSets (master, data, arbiter depending on deployment
+topology).
+If a StatefulSet does not exist or does not contain the `node.master` environment variable, it is
+skipped.

 ### Migration From OpenDistro Elasticsearch